shanshs/Team-Pigeon/docs/final.md

 <div style="text-align:center"><img src="summary3.png" width="500" height="330"/></div>

 This problem isn’t trivial because the solution can be quite complex.
 There are a lot of ways to reward and punish the agent and finding the best way takes a lot of time.
 The falling speed of the agent raises another challenge and it is the biggest challenge of this project since we are not able to control the falling speed of the agent, so we can only adjust the value of other parameters to adapt it.
 Our team has to find the most suitable obstacle density and optimal timing for the agent to perform actions while falling.
 If the time between actions is too long, the agent makes less move so it will dodge less obstacles, lowering the probability of success.
 If the time is too short, the rewards do not get registered correctly by Malmo.
 Also, if the gap between two obstacles is too short, the agent would not have enough time to make a move.
-Our goal was to make the obstacles and map for the environment realistic and playable enough that even humans could have a decent chance of completing maps.
+The goal for the map and obstacle creation was to make the obstacles and map for the environment realistic and playable enough that even humans could have a decent chance of completing maps.

 To find the most proper way to solve the problems above, our team had to experiment manipulating our environment and trying out several different reinforcement learning algorithms.